2008 Pennsylvania elections

-Pennsylvania's state elections were held on November 4, 2008.
+Elections were held in Pennsylvania on November 4, 2008.
 Necessary primary elections were held on April 22.

 All 203 seats of the Pennsylvania House of Representatives, 25 seats of the Pennsylvania Senate, as well as the offices of Pennsylvania Treasurer, Pennsylvania Auditor General, and Pennsylvania Attorney General were up for election.

 Presidential Primary

-Democratic Primary
+Democratic primary

 Pennsylvania's Democratic Primary to award the state's 158 pledged delegates took place on April 22, 2008.
 Senator Barack Obama and Senator Hillary Clinton were the only 2 Democratic candidates on the ballot.

 According to official results from the primary, Clinton won 54.6% of the vote, and Obama took the remaining 45.4%.

-Republican Primary
+Republican primary

 John McCain had already secured the majority of delegates for the Republican Party nomination, and captured 73% of Republican votes in the Pennsylvania primary.
 Republican turn-out was low during the election, possibly due to party registration switching from Republican to Democrat.